fatiando/2023-kegs/extended-abstract/README.md

 magnetic data.
 It hosts functions for forward modelling the gravity fields of point sources, rectangular prisms and also tesseroids (a.k.a. spherical prisms).
-It can perform gravity corrections: from a simple Bouguer up to a full terrain correction through forward modelling digital elevation models with prisms.
+It can perform gravity corrections, from a simple Bouguer correction to a full terrain correction, by forward modelling digital elevation models with prisms.
-Regular grids can be transformed using FFT-based filters like upward derivative, upward continuation and reduction to the pole, among others.
+Regular grids can be transformed using FFT-based filters including upward derivative, upward continuation, and reduction to the pole, among others.
-It also offers ways to perform interpolation, gridding and upward continuation through the equivalent sources technique.
+It also offers ways to perform interpolation, gridding, and upward continuation through the equivalent sources technique.
-Lastly, but not least, it can also read data stored in popular formats like `.gdf` files provided by the ICGEM Calculation Service and `.grd` files from Oasis Montaj©.
+Finally, it can also read data stored in popular formats like `.gdf` files provided by the ICGEM Calculation Service and `.grd` files from Oasis Montaj©.

 ### Pooch